-From this point on, you can create the world and the life that you want.
-You have it in you.
+You can create the world and the life that you want.
 All you need is the idea.
 The well of inspiration is potentially depthless.
 Ideas can transform everything.

 “First of all, the way anything happens is with ideas.
 To me, ideas drive the boat.”